City Survivability Rankings for Boutique

 - Challenging locations: 30.0% – 54.3%

 Wide variation between cities: The difference between the #1 city (San Antonio at 73.9%) and the #24 city (Philadelphia at 64.7%) is 9.2 percentage points.
-The 0.2 percentage-point spread at the top signals that Boutiques performance is highly sensitive to city-level factors — competition density and local spending both play significant roles.
+This 0.2-point variation between the #1 and #2 cities is below average for the category, suggesting that Boutiques are particularly responsive to local market conditions.

 National average: Across all 24 analyzed cities, the average survivability for a Boutique is 69.0%.